Alamofire + AlamofireObjectMapper

 Setup the core api logic

-Before we create an api-specific MovieService
+Before we create an API-specific MovieService

-core api logic in the Api
+implementation, let’s setup some core API logic in the Api

 folder, that our service implementation can use.

-I know we only have a single environment now, but I still prefer to have such an
+I know we only have a single environment now, but I still prefer to have such an enum in place for later.
+Add this enum to the Api

 folder: